USP College: History

 A 2007 inspection by Ofsted concluded: "Palmer's is an outstanding college."
 Student achievement and the standard of work were good and success rates overall 'well above national averages for learners from all backgrounds'.
 The College was also praised for its retention rates and value-added scores.

 In 2013 a subsequent report rated the college as "Requires Improvement" because few students studying academic courses were achieving high grades, there were no consistent standards of teaching, learning and assessment, and the college's leadership had failed to maintain the high standards reached in 2007, with many of the implemented measures, particularly regarding the performance management of teachers, being ineffective.

 2008 saw a record number of students applying to the College with over 2000 students enrolling.
 The College was equipped with modern teaching facilities set in landscaped grounds.
 Both students and the general public had access to a newly refurbished sports and fitness centre (including gym), Palmer's hosts a variety of events for children from local schools on its playing fields.

 The Student Executive were the "voice of the students" within the college; they were responsible for organising various college events.
 The Student Executive of 2007–2008 raised £4,000 for Little Havens Children's Hospice while the Student Executive of 2008/9 raised £3,000 for Cancer Research UK as well as hosting various social events and fundraising days over the course of the year.

 The school had a good record of students attaining places on the prestigious Prime Minister's Global Fellowship programme.
 The school achieved its first two students in the inaugural year of the programme, 2008.
 In 2009 it had another successful applicant.

 In 2006 Palmer's College celebrated its 300th anniversary.

 Location

-The college is situated on Chadwell Road (B149) next to the A1089 just north of the A126 junction (Marshfoot Interchange).
+The location of Palmer's Campus is situated on Chadwell Road (B149) next to the A1089 just north of the A126 junction (Marshfoot Interchange).
 It is close to the boundary between Little Thurrock (to the west) and Chadwell St Mary.
 It is administratively in Thurrock and although its postal address is Grays, it is located in the religious parish of St Mary the Virgin, Little Thurrock.